DanielWestgaard/ml-pred/data/README.md

 ```

 ## About providers/
 Files under this are used solely used for fetching raw historical data.
-This data is intended to engineer and used for model training.
+This data is intended to engineer and used for model training.<br>
+Default behaviour is to store the files under storage/data and under the respective provider.
 ### Capital.com
 Only uses the broker/capitalcom.py implementation to only get historical data.
 For more information on the broker itself, see broker/ documentation.<br>
 The broker itself has relatively restricted with historical data, especially for 1min intraday timeframe, but useful in early stages.
 5min has a little more.